ropensci/roweb3/content/blog/2022-11-18-ropensci-news-digest-november-2022/index.md

 No RSVP needed.
 Consult our [Events](/events) page to find your local time and how to join.

--   [Tuesday, December 6th, 9 AM Australian Western / 1:00 UTC](/events/coworking-2022-12/) “Getting started with targets!” *Hosted by community host [Nick Tierney](/author/nicholas-tierney/) and [Steffi LaZerte](/author/steffi-lazerte/)*
+- [Tuesday, December 6th, 9:00 Australian Western / 1:00 UTC](/events/coworking-2022-12/) “Getting started with targets!” *Hosted by community host [Nick Tierney](/author/nicholas-tierney/) and [Steffi LaZerte](/author/steffi-lazerte/)*
   - Dive into the world of targets!
 Do some studying; Start setting it up for some of your projects;
-    -   Ask [Nick](/author/nicholas-tierney/) for suggestions how how to get started or tips and tricks;
+  - Ask [Nick](/author/nicholas-tierney/) for suggestions how how to get started or tips and tricks.
+- [Tuesday, Jan 10th, 14:00 European Central / 13:00 UTC](/events/coworking-2023-01/) “Working with new R users” *Hosted by community host [Alex Koiter](https://alexkoiter.ca) and [Steffi LaZerte](/author/steffi-lazerte/)*
+  - Brainstorm ideas for supporting and encouraging new R users; Annotate a script for a friend or colleague to help them learn;
+  - Talk to [Alex](https://alexkoiter.ca) and discuss how to share the love of R with new R users.
+- [Tuesday, Feb 7th, 9:00 Americas Pacific / 17:00 UTC](/events/coworking-2023-02/) “Setting up Continuous Integration” *Hosted by community host [Hugo Gruson](/author/hugo-gruson/) and [Steffi LaZerte](/author/steffi-lazerte/)*
+  - Do some reading to learn about Continuous Integration; Setup Continuous Integration on one (or more) of your projects;
+  - Talk to [Hugo](/author/hugo-gruson/) and discuss how Continuous Integration can simplify your development process and how to get set up.

-    -   Cowork independently on work related to R. Work on packages that tend to be neglected; What ever you need to get done!
+And remember, you can always cowork independently on work related to R, work on packages that tend to be neglected, or work on what ever you need to get done!

 ## Software :package: